zsviczian/excalidraw-wiki/Welcome to the Wiki.md

 ## Getting Started

+- Be sure to watch [[Excalidraw 2 Million Downloads Mega Showcase|57 Obsidian-Excalidraw features in 17 Minutes]] it contains the answer to 90% of the frequently asked questions.
+This is your fastest track to finding out what the plugin can do and how that feature works.
+The video has timestamps.
 - Head over to [[Wiki Home]] or use search to find answers to your questions.

 ## Contributing